 Riding fixed gear is something that you really have to try out to know whether or not you’ll like it.
 Fixed gear bikes offer a surprisingly different ride feel from freewheel bikes.
 It definitely takes some getting used to.
 Some cyclists love riding fixed gear but most prefer having a freewheel.
 There is a reason that the vast majority of bikes come with a freewheel.
 A flip flop hub is a great compromise if you can’t decide.

 If you’ve never ridden a fixed gear bike before, consider borrowing one from a friend.
 If you don’t know anyone with a fixie, you may be able to join a local fixed gear group and borrow a bike for a couple of hours.
 It’s a good idea to take a test ride before you buy.
 This can help you decide whether or not riding a fixed gear is right for you.
-Whichever type of bike you decide to ride, I hope this guide has helped you in making your decision.
+Whichever type of bike you decide to ride, I hope this guide helps you make an informed decision about the best bike for your riding style.

 Do you prefer a single speed bike with a freewheel or fixed gear?
 Share your experience and tips in the comments below!